Crawl4AI vs Exa in 2026 — OSS Crawler or Neural Search? (with fastCRW Benchmarks)

 More from Alternatives

-Looking for a ParseHub alternative for AI agents and pipelines? fastCRW is a programmatic web scraping API with 833ms average latency, 92% coverage, and AGPL-3.0 self-host in 6.6 MB RAM.
+Looking for a ParseHub alternative for AI agents and pipelines? fastCRW is a programmatic web scraping API with a public one-command benchmark and AGPL-3.0 self-host as a small single binary.

 Related hubs